min2222/AssetsProtector/README.md

     e.printStackTrace();
 }
 ```

-put encrypted files to your assets folder
+remove "aes" from file name and put encrypted files to your assets folder

 then everything should be done, you don't need to do additional stuff